inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 ## P﻿artners

 {% imageAndText "/uploads/boris-vukovic.png", "head and shoulders photo of Boris Vukovic", "left", "top" %}

-### The Canadian Accessibility Network & Accessibility Institute: Boris Vukovic
+### Boris Vukovic: The Canadian Accessibility Network & Accessibility Institute

 [The Canadian Accessibility Network](https://carleton.ca/accessibility-institute/can/) under the leadership of the Accessibility Institute at Carleton University is mandated to bring organizations together to facilitate partnerships in specific collaboration areas under each of the five overarching domains: Research, Design and Innovation, Education and Training, Policy, Employment and Community Engagement.

 **About Boris’s role with RtDD:** Contribute insights regarding motivations and challenges facing the accessibility field in Canada.
 Assist in obtaining input from accessibility professionals.
 {% endimageAndText %}

 {% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "top" %}